Skip to product information

 Grind size

-Flavour Description: Jasmine Florals, Lemon Tea, Lemon Verbena, Candied Orange, Honey
+Flavour Description: Jasmine Florals, Lemon Tea, Lemon Verbena, Candied Orange, Golden Raisin, Honey, Extremely Silky

 Producer: Dylan Aguilera